EllaimA/deperfection/README.md

 ### Attribution Requirements
 Any use of this software must include:
 - Copyright notice in all interfaces and documentation
-- "Powered by EllaimA Technology" in user interfaces
+- "Developed by EllaimA" in user interfaces
 - Clear attribution to EllaimA as the original developer

 ## Disclaimer

-THIS SOFTWARE IS PROVIDED BY ELLAI A "AS IS" WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.
+THIS SOFTWARE IS PROVIDED BY ELLAIMA "AS IS" WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES.
 ELLAI A SHALL NOT BE LIABLE FOR ANY DAMAGES ARISING FROM THE USE OF THIS SOFTWARE.

 ## Contact